yaelth/drive/README.md

 drive push -h
 ```

-and the value is the argument that you'd ordinarily supply on the commandline
+and the value is the argument that you'd ordinarily supply on the commandline.
+.driverc configurations can be optionally grouped in sections.
+See https://github.com/odeke-em/drive/issues/778.

 For example: